5G bands cheat sheet: Verizon vs AT&T vs Sprint vs T-Mobile vs World

 However more recently, in 2022, Verizon has widely expanded its C-band (mid-band).
 In January 2022, Verizon launched C-band 5G in 46 cities in the United States, compared to a similar launch in merely 8 cities by AT&T. The key to C-band's success is the wider coverage and bigger, 60MHz channel used.
 Since the launch, we have seen posts on Reddit from users impressed with 500Mpbs+ speeds in many of the cities.

 AT&T 5G bands

-AT&T has done a great job at confusing users by labeling 4G technology as 5G Evolution.
-This is not true 5G and instead what AT&T has done is that it has upgraded its cell towers and added new small cells that use LTE Advanced with technologies such as 3-way carrier aggregation, 4x4 MIMO and 256-QAM modulation.
+In the early days of 5G, AT&T also grew to "fame" for confusing users by labeling 4G technology as 5G Evolution.
+This was potentially misleading as you cannot just rebrand a 4G network and call it 5G.
+What AT&T has done then was it had upgraded cell towers and added new small cells that use LTE Advanced with technologies such as 3-way carrier aggregation, 4x4 MIMO and 256-QAM modulation.
 These technologies have allowed for improved speeds with theoretical peaks of up to 400Mbps.
 Great for users, but still not quite fast enough to qualify as true 5G.

 USA vs World

-In stark contrast, European countries have all placed their bets on FR1 bands.
-This has allowed many of those countries to have meaningful coverage far exceeding that in the US from the very launch of the service in the first half of 2019.
-Using FR1 bands will also allow some European countries like Switzerland and Austria to have a full, nation-wide 5G coverage by the end of 2019, something that will be simply impossible to achieve if US carriers stick to FR2 bands only.
+This has allowed many of those European countries to have meaningful coverage far exceeding that in the US from the very launch of the service in the first half of 2019.
+Using low- and mid-bands will also allow some European countries like Switzerland and Austria to have a full, nationwide 5G coverage faster, but they will not benefit from the blazing fast speeds offered by mmWave.

 Phones with 5G support